herathhmmc/bike_console_game/README.md

 ## 🎮 Game Introduction 🎮

-**The Bike Game** is an exciting text-based adventure where you control a bike on a challenging journey through various levels.
-The objective is to avoid obstacles and collect points as you advance through the game.
-Be cautious not to collide with the enemy bike, or it's game over!
+**Moto-GP** is an exhilarating text-based adventure where you control a high-speed motorcycle on a thrilling journey through various levels.
+Your objective is to navigate obstacles and collect points as you progress through the game.
+Be careful not to collide with the enemy bike, or it's game over!

 ## 🏁 How to Play 🏁

-- **W**: Jump.
+- **W**: Accelerate and jump.
-- **S**: Instantly move down.
+- **S**: Perform an instant brake.
-- **A**: Go left.
+- **A**: Move left.
-- **D**: Go right.
+- **D**: Move right.
 - **X**: Force stop and quit the game.

 ## 🚀 Get Started 🚀